LockGit/gochat/readme.en.md

 Docker build -f docker/Dockerfile . -t lockgit/gochat
 then execute:
 1,git clone git@github.com:LockGit/gochat.git
-2,cd gochat && sh run.sh dev (This step requires a certain time to compile each module and wait patiently.
-Some systems may not have sh. if an error is reported during execution, change sh run.sh dev to ./ run.sh dev for execution)
+2,cd gochat && sh run.sh dev 127.0.0.1 (This step requires a certain time to compile each module and wait patiently.
+Some systems may not have sh. if an error is reported during execution, change sh run.sh dev to ./ run.sh dev 127.0.0.1 for execution)
 3,visit http://127.0.0.1:8080 to open the chat room

-If you want to deploy on personal vps, remember to change the address of socketUrl and apiUrl in site/js/common.js to your ip address of vps.
-And make sure there are no firewall restrictions on the relevant ports on the vps.
+If you want to deploy on personal vps, you can execute: sh run.sh dev vps_ip And make sure there are no firewall restrictions on the relevant ports on the vps.
 ```